Dexalot/dexalot-docs/docs/PortfolioBridge.md

 | ---- | ---- | ----------- |
 | _symbol | bytes32 | symbol of the token |

 #### returns

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | [0] | bytes32 | bytes32  symbolId |

 ### getSymbolForId

 Retruns the common symbol used in the subnet from the symbolId sent by one of the mainnets

-_Mainnet receives the messages in the same format that it sent out.
-By symbolId
-         But both are checked in the subnet._
+**Dev notes:** _Mainnet receives the messages in the same format that it sent out.
+By symbolId But both are checked in the subnet._

 ```solidity
 function getSymbolForId(bytes32 _id) internal view returns (bytes32)
 ```

 #### returns

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | [0] | bytes32 | bytes32  symbolId |

 ### getTokenDetails

 Returns the token details.

-_Will always return actionMode.OFF as auctionMode in controlled in PortfolioSub_
+**Dev notes:** _Will always return here as actionMode.OFF as auctionMode is controlled in PortfolioSub.
+Subnet does not have any ERC20s, hence the tokenAddress is token's mainnet address.
+See the TokenDetails struct in IPortfolio for the full type information of the return variable._

 ```solidity
 function getTokenDetails(bytes32 _symbolId) external view returns (struct IPortfolio.TokenDetails)